mikespook/gleam/README.md

 Z-Node
 ======

-Z-Node is a cluster for helping operations.
+Z-Node is a cluster for helping system operations.
 It works with [Doozer cluster](https://github.com/ha/doozerd) and [ZooKeeper cluster](http://zookeeper.apache.org/).

-Every Z-Node watches two files:
+Every Z-Node watches at least two files:

  * /z-node/node/$HOST/$PID - for one-node tasks;

- * /z-node/$REGION/wire - for cluster tasks.
+ * /z-node/$REGION/wire - for cluster tasks (Every Z-Node instance can watch multi-regions).

 Z-Node will register itself as file `/z-node/info/$HOST/$PID` with running informations.
 It watches the file `/z-node/node/$HOST/$PID` for one-node